sergiodxa/remix-utils/README.md

 The CSRF related functions let you implement CSRF protection on your application.

-This part of Remix Utils needs packages from `remix-utils/server` and `remix-utils/react` to work.
+This part of Remix Utils needs packages from `remix-utils` and `remix-utils` to work.

 #### Generate the authenticity token